Can You Sue for a Wrongful Death in a DC Motorcycle Accident Claim?

 • Road hazards.
 Road hazards are especially dangerous to motorcycles because of their size and stability.
 Motorcycles are at risk when lanes are uneven, when there is gravel on the road, or when there are grass clippings on the roadway.

 • Lane splitting.
 Lane splitting is when motorcycles drive between lanes in slow or stopped traffic.
-Some states still legally allow this, but it is particularly dangerous.
+Seven states still legally allow this, but it is particularly dangerous.
 Drivers are often not expecting a motorcycle in between lanes.
-Lane splitting is illegal in Washington, D.C., and Virginia.
-Lane splitting is not explicitly illegal in Maryland.
+Lane splitting is illegal in Washington, D.C., Virginia, and Maryland.

 What Damages Can Be Recovered in a Motorcycle Wrongful Death Claim?